verekia/js-stack-from-scratch/tutorial/03-express-pm2/README.md

 > 💡 **[PM2](http://pm2.keymetrics.io/)** is a Process Manager for Node.
 It keeps your processes alive in production, and offers tons of features to manage them and monitor them.

 PM2 is not only great for production, it can also be used in development thanks to its *watch* feature which restarts the server automatically when files are changed.
+And if you ever need to run multiple processes, like a separate websocket server for instance, PM2 makes it very easy as well.

 - Run `yarn add --dev pm2`.